Hernandez (wrestler): NWA Total Nonstop Action (2003–2004)

-Return to TNA
+Return to TNA (2006–2014)

-The Latin American Xchange (2006–2009)
+Latin American Xchange (2006–2009)

-In March 2006, he re-signed a new contract with TNA.
+In March 2006, Hernandez signed a new contract with Total Nonstop Action Wrestling.
 He returned on the March 31, 2006, episode of TNA Xplosion as the newest member of the heel stable The Latin American Xchange (LAX), teaming with Homicide and being managed by Konnan.
 On the August 24, 2006, episode of TNA Impact!, Hernandez and Homicide defeated A.J.
 Styles and Christopher Daniels in a Border Brawl for the NWA World Tag Team Championship.
 Styles and Daniels regained the title from Hernandez and Homicide in an Ultimate X match on September 24, 2006, at No Surrender, but Hernandez and Homicide won the title back on October 22, 2006, at Bound for Glory inside the Six Sides of Steel.
 After winning the title back, they engaged in a feud with America's Most Wanted, defeating them in a match at Genesis and then a flag match at Turning Point.
 Their next rivalry involved Team 3D (Brother Devon and Brother Ray), and, after winning three consecutive matches at Final Resolution (by disqualification), Against All Odds (in a Little Italy Street fight) and Destination X (in a Ghetto Brawl), lost the NWA tag-team championships to Team 3D at Lockdown in an Electrified Cage match, when Homicide was pinned.
 When Konnan left TNA in the summer of 2007, both Hernandez and Homicide turned face and at Bound for Glory defeated Senshi and Elix Skipper of Triple X in an Ultimate X match to get back in the tag team title picture.
 They would receive their shot at the TNA World Tag Team Championship on the November 1 episode of Impact!, but were defeated by the defending champions A.J.
 Styles and Tomko.

-In 2008 LAX got another title shot by beating The Rock 'n Rave Infection (Jimmy Rave and Lance Rock) and The Motor City Machine Guns (Alex Shelley and Chris Sabin) at Destination X and cashed it in during a three-way match on the April 17 episode of Impact! against the Tag Team Champions A.J.
+In 2008 LAX got another title shot by beating Rock 'n Rave Infection (Jimmy Rave and Lance Rock) and The Motor City Machine Guns (Alex Shelley and Chris Sabin) at Destination X and cashed it in during a three-way match on the April 17 episode of Impact! against the Tag Team Champions A.J.
 Styles and Tomko and the team that ended up winning the match, Eric Young/Super Eric and Kaz.
 The controversial ending of this match led to the title being vacated and being put up for grabs in a tournament.
 At Sacrifice, LAX, with their new manager Hector Guerrero in their corner, won the vacant TNA World Tag Team Championship, after defeating Team 3D in the finals of the "Deuces Wild Tournament".
 LAX lost the title at Hard Justice to Beer Money, Inc. (James Storm and Robert Roode).